Uvalde Little League

 2. Letter of Reprimand from the Board

-3. Suspension of volunteer for 1 game
+3. Suspension of volunteer from participating in games

 4. Suspension of the volunteer for remainder of the season